davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 The simplest (and most recommended) way happens by declaring our atomic transitions (if needed), and composing them via `var body: some NavigationTransition { ... }` like we saw [previously with `Slide`](#NavigationTransition).

+Check out the documentation to learn about the different `NavigationTransition` types and how they compose.

+The Demo project in the repo is also a great source of learning about different types of custom transitions and the way to implement them.

+---

-But there's actually an **alternative** option for those who'd like to reach for a more wholistic API. `NavigationTransition` declares this other function that can be implemented instead of `body`:
+Finally, let's explore an alternative option for those who'd like to reach for a more wholistic API. `NavigationTransition` declares a `transition` function that can be implemented instead of `body`:

 ```swift
 func transition(from fromView: TransientView, to toView: TransientView, for operation: TransitionOperation, in container: Container)